 Job prospects Administrative Assistant - Legal in British Columbia

-Job opportunities for Legal administrative assistants (NOC 1242) are fair in British Columbia over the next 3 years.
+Job opportunities for Legal administrative assistants (NOC 1242) are good in British Columbia over the next 3 years.
 These job prospects are also applicable to people working as an administrative assistant - legal.

 Job opportunities in British Columbia

-The employment outlook will be fair for Legal administrative assistants (NOC 1242) in British Columbia for the 2019-2021 period.
+The employment outlook will be good for Legal administrative assistants (NOC 1242) in British Columbia for the 2021-2023 period.

 The following factors contributed to this outlook:

 - Employment growth will lead to a moderate number of new positions.